William Frederick Milton Arny: Biography

-Arny was born on May 9, 1813, in Georgetown, Maryland, the son of Joseph Arny from Krummenau, St. Gallen, Switzerland, a confectioner, and his first wife, Elizabeth Hyde, who was from England.
+Arny was born on May 9, 1813, in Georgetown, Washington, D.C., the son of Joseph Arny from Krummenau, St. Gallen, Switzerland, a confectioner, and his first wife, Elizabeth Hyde, who was from England.

 He was educated in the public schools and gained employment at the Bethany College, at Bethany, Virginia.
 He was for several years secretary of Bethany College, when the celebrated preacher, Alexander Campbell was its president.
 In 1850 Arny removed to McLean County, Illinois after a rift developed between Campbell and him.

 He became involved with the anti-slavery movement and later on with the fledgling Illinois Republican Party.
 He befriended Abraham Lincoln, though Lincoln declined in 1856 his offer to join the anti-slavery National Kansas Committee, where Arny was active.

 Arny delivered aid to Kansas during the Bleeding Kansas crisis.
 He also helped to establish a town of Hyatt in Kansas, now Garnett.
 He decided to move from Illinois to Kansas in 1857 and settled at Hyatt where he was elected both a mayor and county judge.